jkiss/SPA-React-Boilerplate/README.md

 # React SPA template

-> GOOD for novices who dig up the principle about react-router and redux, fundamental syntax use of redux, NO highly abstract.
+> :loudspeaker: GOOD for novices who dig up the principle about react-router and redux, fundamental syntax use of redux, NO highly abstract.

-### 一、 📦 Usage：
+### :package: Usage：
 > Webpack will bundle files into /build folder
 ```javascript
 npm run dev     // Develop command